scslab/lio-tutorial/day1slides/day1.md

 # Exercise: Multi-player Rock, Paper, Scissors

 * Allow multiple players to connect to server
-    * Pair each pair of players up in a Rock, Paper, Scissors game
+    * Pair each two consecutive connections in a Rock, Paper, Scissors game
       (Won't use `computerVsUser` any more)

 <!--